Divisors on coherent schemes and homogeneous spaces: Extension of ample invertible sheaves

-\ref{genericample-extendample} For an extension $\sL$ of the ample invertible sheaf $\sL_{\eta}$ to $X$, to show that $\sL$ is $S$-ample, by replacing $X$ with one of its irreducible components, we may assume that $X$ is integral and replace $S$ by the open image of $X$ such that $X\ra S$ is surjective.
-Since all nongeneric fibers of $X$ are connected, by \Cref{discon-degen-nonred-discon}, all $S$-fibers of $X$ are integral.
-There is an $S$-affine open $U\subset X$ containing all the maximal points of $S$-fibers of $X$.
-Hence, \Cref{affine-contain-ample-power-extend-ample} applies, yielding an invertible sheaf $\sM$ on $X$ extending $\sL_{\eta}^{\otimes n}$ for some integer $n>0$.
+\ref{genericample-extendample} For an extension $\sL$ of $\sL_{\eta}$ to $X$, to show that $\sL$ is $S$-ample, by replacing $X$ with one of its irreducible components, we may assume that $X$ is integral and replace $S$ by the open image of $X$ such that $X\to S$ is surjective.
+By spreading out and a limit argument \cite{EGAIV3}*{lemme~8.10.5.2}, we may assume that $S=\Spec V$ for a finite-rank valuation ring $V$.
+Since all nongeneric fibres of $X$ are connected, by \Cref{discon-degen-nonred-discon}, all $S$-fibres of $X$ are integral.
+There is an $S$-affine open $U\subset X$ containing all the maximal points of $S$-fibres of $X$.
+Hence, \Cref{affine-contain-ample-power-extend-ample} applies, yielding an invertible sheaf $\sM$ on $X$ extending a power $\sL_{\eta}^{\otimes n}$.
 Since $\sL^{\otimes n}\otimes_{\sO_X}\sM^{-1}$ is trivial over $\eta$, by \Cref{gen-trivial}, it is the pullback of an invertible sheaf on $S$.
-Tensoring the ample sheaf $\sM$ to this pullback, we obtain the $S$-ampleness of $\sL^{\otimes n}$ so of $\sL$.
+Tensoring the ample sheaf $\sM$ to this pullback, we get the $S$-ampleness of $\sL^{\otimes n}$ so of $\sL$.

+\ref{separated-genericample-power-extend-ample} There is a finite separable extension $k(\eta\pr)/k(\eta)$ provided by \cite{EGAIV2}*{corollaire~4.5.11} such that all the irreducible components of $X_{k(\eta\pr)}$ are geometrically irreducible.
+Let $T$ be the normalization of $S$ in $k(\eta\pr)$ with generic point $\eta\pr$.
+If a power $\sL^{\otimes n}_{\eta\pr}$ extends to a $T$-ample invertible sheaf $\sM$ on $X_T$, then the norm map in \Cref{descent-ample-bundle} yields an $S$-ample invertible sheaf $\sE$ on $X$ with $\sE_{\eta}\simeq \sL_{\eta}^{n[L\colon K]}$ as a desired extension.
+Hence, we may argue the assertion on $T$ and replace $X$ by an irreducible component so that we are reduced to the case when the generic fibre $X_{\eta}$ is geometrically irreducible.